1815, the 100 days, Napoleon's last campaign

 Let's relive this significant campaign, the French Empire against the 7th coalition forces:

-• 2.
-Ligny: Simultaneously, on the same day, Napoleon's forces attacked Marshal Blücher's Prussian army at Ligny.
+- 2. The battle of Ligny: Simultaneously, on the same day, Napoleon's forces attacked Marshal Blücher's Prussian army at Ligny.
 The French were able to achieve a victory, pushing the Prussians back and inflicting heavy casualties.
 However, the Prussians managed to retreat and regroup, preparing for a crucial role to come.

 The 1815 campaign brought an end to Napoleon's rule and his grand ambitions of maintaining a French empire.
 It marked the restoration of the Bourbon monarchy in France with Louis XVIII taking the throne.
 This campaign also led to the Congress of Vienna, where the European powers aimed to redraw the map of Europe in an attempt to restore balance and prevent further French aggression.
 The Hundred Days and the Battle of Waterloo have become highly significant events in European history, symbolizing both the fall of Napoleon and the end of the Napoleonic era.